dutchLuck/helloWorld/README.md

 This code has been expanded a number of times to test out aspects of C compiler configuration or operation.
-For example it outputs a list of Pre-defined values known by the compiler.
+For example it can output a list of Pre-defined values known by the compiler.
+Most recently this project has been modified to use an automated method to generate the code to handle options.
+A set of options is specified in a json file and makes adding new options relatively easy.

-If this code is compiled with a -DCLOCKS options the code will output the resolution of various clocks and timers provided by the compiler system in combination with the operating system.
+If this code is compiled with a -DCLOCKS option and run with a -C option the code will output the resolution of various clocks and timers provided by the compiler system in combination with the operating system.